 How Do 3D Scanners Work?

 There are many different approaches to 3D scanning, based on different principles of imaging.
 Some technologies are ideal for short-range scanning, while others are better for mid- or long-range scanning.

 3D scanners with less than one meter of focal distance include laser triangulation and structured light 3D scanners.

 Laser triangulation scanners use either a laser line or single laser point to scan across an object.
 A sensor picks up the laser light that is reflected off the object and, using trigonometric triangulation, the system calculates the distance from the object to the scanner.

 The distance between the laser source and the sensor is known very precisely, as well as the angle between the laser and the sensor.
 As the laser light reflects off the scanned object, the system can discern what angle it is returning to the sensor at, and therefore the distance from the laser source to the object’s surface.

-Laser phase-shift systems are another type of time-of-flight 3D scanner technology, and conceptually work similarly to pulse-based systems.
-In addition to pulsing the laser, these systems also modulate the power of the laser beam, and the scanner compares the phase of the laser being sent out and then returned to the sensor.
-For reasons that are beyond this web page’s scope, phase shift measurement is more precise.
+Laser phase-shift scanners are another type of time-of-flight 3D scanner technology and conceptually work similarly to pulse-based systems.
+In addition to pulsing the laser, these scanners also modulate the power of the laser beam, and the scanner compares the phase of the laser being sent out and then returned to the sensor.
+Phase shift measurement is more precise.